 Given that shocks to the household sector can have first order effects elsewhere, particularly on the government budget, it will always be dangerous to frame unconditional guidelines for assessing fiscal behaviour, a point appreciated early by Allsopp (1985, 1994).
 In particular, there is nothing sacrosanct in budget balance as an indicator of fiscal performance in the short run.
 From the cyclical viewpoint of whether or not the economy is overheating, when the private sector is known to be on a spending spree only a substantial contemporaneous fiscal surplus is likely to suffice.
 In such circumstances, one attractive way (from an economic, though possibly not from a political point of view) of increasing the fiscal surplus is by increasing taxes either via indirect taxes on consumption or direct taxes on households.
 This will both improve the fiscal balance and reduce the private sector imbalance, by dampening the consumption spree.
 In the UK context, the government resisted this option, due to its strong programmatic commitment not to increase (and indeed to decrease) taxes.
-The alternative implies, via national accounts identities, that the private deficit is allowed instead to spill over into a current account deficit.
-In the specific context of the UK, one reason the so called Lawson Boom of 1987-88 was allowed to escalate to such an extent was that a government already achieving a budget surplus for almost the only time in post-war UK history found it hard to believe that fiscal policy could be part of the problem, given the massive private sector imbalances.
+The alternative implies, via national accounts identities, that the private deficit is allowed instead to spill over into a current account deficit, but the substitutability of traded and non traded goods is (by definition!) too low to allow an additional supply of traded goods fully to discipline prices of non traded goods; nor may it be wise to promote substantial real adjustment between the two sectors.
+In the specific context of the UK, one reason the so called Lawson Boom of 1987-88 was allowed to escalate to such an extent was that a government already achieving a budget surplus for almost the only time in post-war UK history11 found it hard to believe that fiscal policy could be part of the problem12, given the massive private sector imbalances.